wschenk/willschenk.com/content/articles/2020/playing_with_tailwind/index.md

 The site that we are going to build is a company directory that pulls in the data from Google Apps Suite.
 The goal here is to build the simpleist thing possible and not get lost in the tooling.
 We will start with a static site and explore different ways to pull in the data and style it.

+1. First go through styling a page with tailwind
+2. Then we'll introduce the `template` tag to style repeated elements
+3. Then we'll build a _Single Page App_ within a single HTML file with no tooling.

 ## Create the project folder and base HTML file

 ```bash